dek1ber/futils/README.md

 # futils
 Utils for various things.
-Pretty much common algos written in rust and streamlined for my niche use cases
+Pretty much perl scripts to automate some mundane system tasks, and (some) system config deployments.

 futils = "future" + "utils"